 The Party has manipulated the minds of people in such a way that they have stopped being affected by how The Party is constantly updating the history as per its choice.
 They accept everything as if it was always supposed to be that way.

 “Every record has been destroyed or falsified, every book rewritten, every picture has been repainted, every statue and street building has been renamed, every date has been altered.
 And the process is continuing day by day and minute by minute.
 History has stopped.
 Nothing exists except an endless present in which the Party is always right.

 Winston does not want to except this.
 He is a rebel.
 He realizes the importance of freedom.
 Rebels are rare but they exist.
 But rebellion is something not acceptable by The Party.
-Whoever tries to rebel is tortured until he/she accepts the principles of the party and start loving and respecting it truly.
+Whoever tries to rebel is tortured till he/she accepts the principles of the party and start loving and respecting it truly.

 “Sometimes they threaten you with something - something you can’t stand up to, can’t even think about.
 And then you say, “Don’t do it to me, do it to somebody else, do it to So-and-so.” … You WANT it to happen to the other person.
 You don’t give a damn what they suffer.
 All you care is yourself.”

 That is the time when The Party can make you do or confess anything it wants.